SaltyAom/usagi/README.md

 - Offers in both CommonJS and ES Module

 ![Is the Order A Rabbit?](https://user-images.githubusercontent.com/35027979/151227509-a1954351-aabb-4bfa-8dba-ad7c7ccecd83.jpg)
 ###### Disclaimer: This library has no connection to "Is the Order a Rabbit?", I just put Chino here because I watch "Is the Order a Rabbit" and the library has the word "rabbit" in it.
-It's a good anime, go watch it.
+It's a good anime, so go watch it.

 ## Why
 amqplib, the famous Nodejs RabbitMQ binding is kind of old.